Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Introduction

 \section{Introduction}

 Depth First Search (DFS) is a well known graph traversal technique.
-Right from the seminal work of Tarjan \cite{Tarjan72}, DFS traversal has played the central role in the design of efficient algorithms for many fundamental graph problems, namely, biconnected components, strongly connected components, topological sorting \cite{Tarjan72}, bipartite matching \cite{HopcroftK73}, dominators in directed graph \cite{Tarjan74} and planarity testing \cite{HopcroftT74}.
+Right from the seminal work of Tarjan \cite{Tarjan72}, DFS traversal has played the central role in the design of efficient algorithms for many fundamental graph problems, namely, biconnected components~\cite{Tarjan72}, strongly connected components~\cite{Tarjan72}, topological sorting, bipartite matching \cite{HopcroftK73}, dominators in directed graph \cite{Tarjan74} and planarity testing \cite{HopcroftT74}.
+Interestingly, the role of DFS traversal is not confined to merely the design of efficient algorithms.
+For example, consider the classical result of Erd{\H o}s and R{\' e}nyi \cite{ErdosR60} for the phase transition phenomena in random graphs.
+There exist many proofs of this result which are intricate and based on highly sophisticated probability tools.
+However, recently, Krivelevich and Sudakov \cite{KrivelevichS13} designed a truly simple, short, and elegant proof for this result based on the insights from a DFS traversal in a graph.

-Let $G=(V,E)$ be an undirected connected graph on $n=|V|$ vertices and $m=|E|$ edges.
+Let $G=(V,E)$ be an undirected connected graph on $n$ vertices and $m$ edges.
 DFS traversal of $G$ starting from any vertex $r\in V$ produces a rooted spanning tree, called a DFS tree with $r$ as its root.
 It takes $O(m+n)$ time to perform a DFS traversal and generate a DFS tree.
 Given any rooted spanning tree of graph $G$, all non-tree edges of the graph can be classified into two categories, namely, back edges and cross edges as follows.
 A non-tree edge is called a {\it back edge} if one of its endpoints is an ancestor of the other in the tree.
 Otherwise, it is called a {\it cross edge}.
 A necessary and sufficient condition for any rooted spanning tree to be a DFS tree is that every non-tree edge is a back edge.
 Thus, it can be seen that many DFS trees are possible for any given graph.
 However, if the traversal of the graph is performed according to the order specified by the adjacency lists of the graph, the resulting DFS tree will be unique.
 The ordered DFS tree problem is to compute the order in which the vertices get visited when the traversal is performed strictly according to the adjacency lists.